 Rights of Gitchigami-ziibi

 The initiative is part of a wider, global effort to recognize the “rights of nature,” which has taken root in many nations and communities around the world.
-In fact, in 2008, Ecuador became the first country in the world to incorporate the rights of nature into its constitution, and the first legal test came in 2011 when a provincial court ruled in favor of the plaintiff, the Vilcabamba River’s rights to health and well-being.
+In 2008, Ecuador became the first country in the world to incorporate the rights of nature into its constitution.
 In the U.S. several communities have also codified the rights of nature into law, such as Toledo, Ohio, where a Bill of Rights was adopted for Lake Erie in 2019.
 The year before, in the state of Minnesota, the White Earth Band of Ojibwe passed a law in tribal court to protect the rights of manoomin (the Anishinaabe word for wild rice), which was the first law in the world to recognize the rights of a specific plant species.
 If the City of Duluth recognizes the rights of the St. Louis Estuary, it would also be another significant step in the rights of nature movement.
-The recognition of the rights of the St. Louis Estuary would be a new approach to protecting the ecosystem from environmental threats like climate change and mining upstream.

 Now that you’ve learned more, the best way to create change is by getting involved!
 Donate your money or time, find support, and take action.
 Citizen climate action means a stronger, healthier, more vibrant Duluth!

 Learn more and get involved with Rights of Gitchigami-ziibi.